 - Desire and Devotion: Art from India, Nepal, and Tibet in the John and Berthe Ford Collection.
 The Walters Art Museum, Baltimore; Santa Barbara Museum of Art, Santa Barbara; Albuquerque Museum, Albuquerque; Birmingham Museum of Art, Birmingham; Hong Kong Museum of Art, Hong Kong.
 2001-2003.

-Provenance John and Berthe Ford, Baltimore [date and mode of acquisition unknown]; Walters Art Museum, 2001, by gift.
+Provenance John and Berthe Ford, Baltimore; given to Walters Art Museum, 2001.

 Credit Gift of John and Berthe Ford, 2001

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License